 andCache-Control

-. - Client Handles the Response: The browser interprets the response headers to decide how to display or handle the content.
+. - Client Interprets the Response: The client uses these headers to decide how to process or display the returned content.

 Viewing HTTP Headers in Firefox